ddmin/Pokemon/README.md

 # Pokemon
-Pokemon database written in Python
+Pokemon database written in Python with help from [PokeAPI](https://pokeapi.co/).

 Example of Pokedex: